gitultra75848/catpfetch/README.md

-Just a simple recreation of `https://github.com/nekowinston`'s catpfetch script.
+Just a simple recreation of https://github.com/nekowinston 's catpfetch script.

 (NOTE: Only works on MacOS w/ zsh or fish currently.)